Now streaming on:

 Like a quasi-Aaron Sorkin-esque civics lesson that happens to be about a giant monster, "Shin Godzilla" is about how the really good politicians are accountable for their actions, a message that American politicians should heed.
 And it's about adaptability, which we see when we look at the new creature design for Godzilla.
 The last shot of the film is an admiring shot of Godzilla's monstrous tail.
-He, after rapidly evolving from a belly-crawling moray-esque sea creature into the dinosaur-like creature we know and love, is in a constant state of flux.
+Rapidly evolving from a belly-crawling, moray-esque sea creature into the dinosaur-like creature we know and love, this Godzilla is in a constant state of flux.
 His arms grow bigger before our eyes, and he stops breathing through gills once he reaches land.
 Like the xenomorph in "Alien," this Godzilla, a computer-generated special effect performed by a real actor in a motion-capture suit, is referred to as "a perfect organism surpassing man."
-In order to stop this creature, Japan's leaders must evolve with Godzilla.
+In order to stop him, Japan's leaders must evolve with Godzilla.
 This movie is a response to the Fukushima nuclear disaster, but only indirectly.
 It concerns the lessons that politicians can learn from such a nuclear disaster and how they can move forward with a minimum of finger-wagging and chest-thumping.

-Still: you shouldn't watch "Shin Godzilla" for Godzilla alone.
+"Shin Godzilla"'s action scenes are satisfying, though relatively sluggish and stylistically sedate compared to the set pieces in the 2014 "Godzilla."
+In fact, Godzilla stands still in many scenes.
+He takes punishment because he knows humankind isn't a threat to him.
+But shouldn't watch "Shin Godzilla" for Godzilla alone.
 He's not really the star of the film—Yaguchi and the rest of his human adversaries are.
 They credibly resist the end of the world with ingenuity and teamwork, making "Shin Godzilla" just as winningly optimistic as it is pleasurably eccentric.